 If you purchased a home after a realtor or seller concealed a termite infestation, or if you based your decision to buy it on an inspection that was negligently performed, you can pursue compensation for your eradication and termite damage repair costs.

 The experienced Maryland termite attorneys at Whitney, LLP can investigate your situation, determine who is responsible for the damage to your home and your termite damage contractor costs, and seek the recovery of those costs.
-Call Whitney, LLP at (410) 583-8000 or use our online contact form to request your free consultation today.
+Call Whitney, LLP at (410) 583-8000 or use our online contact form to request your legal consultation today.